-The Faculty is a major area of strength within the University and enjoys very close working relationships with the Faculties of Medicine and Health, Mathematics and Physical Sciences, Earth and Environment, and Engineering.
+The Faculty is a major area of strength within the University and enjoys very close working relationships with colleagues in Medicine and Health, Engineering and Physical Sciences and Earth and Environment.

 The size of the Faculty and the University of Leeds is an opportunity to bring people together into interdisciplinary research groupings.